-Coretta Scott King Senior Apartments is an initiative together with Ridgewood Bushwick Senior Citizens Council, Inc. by the East New York-based Community Partners Commission Association to fill a need for affordable housing for senior citizens within their community.
-The building will provide 50 new apartments with on-site superintendent and support services, including meeting spaces for programs run by the project’s co-sponsor, Ridgewood Bushwick Senior Citizens Council, Inc. Funding for this project is provided by the federally-supported HUD Section 202 program for elderly housing, with grants from area council administered by HPD, gap funding from the New York State DHCR (Division of Housing and Community Renewal), and from the Brooklyn Borough President.
+Coretta Scott King Senior Apartments is the first development initiative by the East New York-based Community Partners Commission Association to fill a need for affordable housing for senior citizens within the community.
+RiseBoro (formerly Ridgewood Bushwick Senior Citizens Council) later joined the development team as co-developer.
+The building houses a mix of studio and one-bedroom apartments, totaling 50 units with an on-site superintendent.
+Support services, including meeting spaces for programs run by RiseBoro are offered to the residents.
+Funding for this project was provided by the federally-supported HUD Section 202 program for elderly housing, HPD’s Supportive Housing Loan Program (SHLP), with grants from Senator John Sampson and Borough President Markowitz and gap funding from NYS HCR.